-A mutual fund is basically a "security" - just like a stock or share of any company.
-When buying mutual fund scrips, you are buying "units" of the mutual fund.
+A mutual fund is basically a "security" -- just like a stock or share of any company.
+When you buy mutual fund scrips, you are buying "units" of the mutual fund.
 In the context of Nepal, every mutual fund has a par value (or face value) of Rs 10 per unit.
-Likewise, every share of a company has par value of Rs 100 per unit.
+Likewise, every share of a company has a par value of Rs 100 per unit.

 A mutual fund is a collection of funds invested by thousands of people.
 This fund is managed by fund managers.
 They diversify the funds collected into several investment instruments like share market, fixed deposit accounts, bonds, debentures and others.
 This way, if one sector is crashing, another balances it, so that maximum return can be obtained with the best possible minimization of risk.
 Risk Minimization is the fundamental principle of the management of mutual funds.

 In the context of Nepal, the fund manager is a subsidiary of a class "A" commercial bank.
-For example: NMB Capital (subsidiary of NMB Bank), NIBL Capital Markets (subsidiary of Nepal Investment Bank) and Siddhartha Capital (subsidiary of Siddhartha Bank) are some fund managers that manage a handful of mutual funds.
+For example, NMB Capital (a subsidiary of NMB Bank), NIBL Capital Markets (a subsidiary of Nepal Investment Bank), and Siddhartha Capital (a subsidiary of Siddhartha Bank) are some fund managers that manage a handful of mutual funds.

 How Does a Mutual Fund Earn Profit?

 Mutual funds invest the money in several instruments: equities (stock market), bonds/debentures, and fixed-income instruments (fixed-deposit accounts).
 The returns received from them are distributed to each of the units.
 The value of one unit of the mutual fund is then calculated by subtracting its liabilities (like expenses) from its assets (like bank balance and profit from investments) and dividing the result by the total number of units of the mutual fund issued.